 - Individual targets are set for the end of each year and end of each Key Stage.

-- Every child will receive a written report during the year surrounding their progress, as well as having an Individual Education Plan created each term.
+- Every child will receive a written report during the year surrounding their progress, as well as having an Personal Learning Goals (PLGs) created each term.

-- The IEP will link to the 'Longer Term Outcomes' identified on the Education, Health & Care Plan.
+- The PLG will link to the 'Longer Term Outcomes' identified on the Education, Health & Care Plan.

 - There are 2 Parent and Teacher Meetings scheduled throughout the year to discuss each child’s progress.